CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

+### Git Best Practices
+We strove to adhere to Git best practices in tis voyage.
+Our workflow consisted of feature branches, hotfix branches, a development branch and a main branch.
+We disallowed direct pushes to the development or main branch in order to isolate any bugs that occured in the feature branch were they occured.
+When a developer was sasified their feature was complete, they created a Pull Request (PR) to merge their feature branch into the development branch, which another developer would have to approve (or request changes) before merging the changes.
+Similarly, at the end of a sprint a PR would be created to merge the development branch into the main branch.

 ## Testing
-Given the time constraints, testing on this project was limited to testing API reponses through Postman as well as having another developer to manually test another developers Pull Request (PR).
+Given the time constraints, testing on this project was limited to testing API reponses through Postman as well as having other developers to manually test another developers PR.